 05 – Resident Move-out Procedures

 b.
-Getting Ready for Home Showings – It is to everybody’s benefit to prepare the home for the market.
+Advantages for Home Preparation – It is to everybody’s benefit to prepare the home for the market.
 Preparing the home for showings will increase the chances that we can find a future renter quickly.
 Here are some advantages:

 i.
 Once we secure a renter, we take the home off the market and you will experience fewer visitors.